Growing Fruit, Berries and Nuts

 'Tilton' (USDA zones 5-9) is said to be most resistant to late frost.

 Avocados are thanklessly difficult to grow in hot dry climates.
-Variety
+The cultivar

-tolerates temperatures of 18-115°F and may be the best choice.
-Start in full
+'Winter Hybrid' tolerates temperatures of 18-115°F and may be the best choice.

 Needs regular water and fast-draining soil, but do not over-water.
 Soil should be